caseqiu213/reqracer_fse_artifact/README.md

 - WordPress(11073, 11437, 24933)
   - Edit htdocs/bug_number/wp-config-sample.php, enter DB_NAME(the database name), DB_USER(your mysql account name), DB_PASSWOR(your mysql password), and save as wp-config.php.
-  - In the brwoser, type in localhost:8080/bug_number/index.php, and follow the pop-up instructions to finish setting up the application.
+  - In the browser, type in localhost:8080/bug_number/index.php, and follow the pop-up instructions to finish setting up the application.

 - MediaWiki(40594, 69815)
   - In the browser, type in localhost:8080/bug_number/mw-config/index.php
   - Follow the pop-up instructions to finish setting up the application.
 Set the Database name as bug_number.
 Database username and password are MySQL credentials.
-Also choose InnoDB and UTF-8.
+Also, choose InnoDB and UTF-8.
   - Choose 'ask me more questions.
 In 'Extensions', check Translate for 40594, and GlobalBlocking for 69815.
 The bugs do not require Memcached so choose object cache as we installed xcache.
   - Download the LocalSettings.php file after installation and put it into ./build/apache/htdocs/bug_number
   - Click 'enter your wiki' and login.
   - Config for 40594
-    - In phpmyadmin page, make sure table translate_groupstats does not have a record.
+    - In phpmyadmin page, make sure the table translate_groupstats does not have a record.
   - Config for 69815:
-    - On sidebar, click Special pages, and then click User rights management.
+    - On the sidebar, click Special pages, and then click User rights management.
     - Enter your username, check steward, and click save user groups.

 - Moodle(28949, 43421, 51707, 59854)